BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

   ```
   </Strong></details>

 ## 6 Using Comment Based Help

-- Q6.1 Using the function you built for exercise 2.1, build "Comment Based Help" to show others how to use your function
+- Q6.1 Using the functions you built for exercise 3, build "Comment Based Help" to show others how to use your function

     <details><summary>Click for hint</summary><Strong>